bernd-wechner/CoGs/README.md

      	  * Leaderboards/admin.py<br>
      	  * Essentially if you're copying like this you want to understand each file as you go and what its role is.<br>
      	  * Django documentation is real cool there.<br>

+   If not starting from scratch but getting an existing CoGS dev workspace up and running, then it's a tad different, here's an outline of what I did to set up a dev box on a new Mint 19 system:

+   Install pgAdmin4
+   connect to the database
+   create a role CoGs
+   create a database CoGs
+   Backup the live site database
+   Restore it on the dev box

 3. Seed your database